fluent/website/doc/_sources/config.txt

 ..
 ..
 Put the file on ``$install_prefix/etc/init/fluent``::
 ..
-..     description "Fluent event collector"
+..     description "Fluentd event collector"
 ..     author "Sadayuki Furuhashi"
 ..
 ..     start on (net-device-up and local-filesystems and runlevel [2345])